AWS cloud practitioner notes, my path towards the CLF-C02 based on three pillars - official material, online course and self-test

 Besides that, there is this video course freely recorded which I would not recommend.
 I found this style of approach a rush into all the sections of the exam on a “try to memorize and good luck”, but of course, this is my humble opinion.
 I am listing it here so you can make your own opinion on the matter.

-Last but not least, for 3, the self-test, I used an android app to keep on track of my progress, as the sample questions provided by AWS are not enough [4], it has only 10 questions.
+Last but not least, for 3, the self-test, I used an Android app to keep track of my progress, as the sample questions provided by AWS are not enough [4], it has only 10 questions.
 The first time I took the simulation, I scored between 50 and 60% only, therefore, after some reading and watching the course this mark increased to 80 ~ 90%.

 Lastly, a simulation pack helped to improve the confidence in the questions.
 Besides the 6 simulations, it also offers tips for acing the exam and a community that is studying, it’s useful because people are discussing the topics and the questions in comments form and it is available as historical data for students like us.